pbklink/motif-core/etc/motif-core.api.md

 }

 // @public (undocumented)
-export class TableRecordStore extends RevTableRecordStore<TableRecordSourceDefinition.TypeId, TableFieldSourceDefinition.TypeId, RenderValue.TypeId, RenderValue.Attribute.TypeId, Badness> {
+export class TableRecordStore extends RevTableRecordStore<Badness, TableRecordSourceDefinition.TypeId, TableFieldSourceDefinition.TypeId, RenderValue.TypeId, RenderValue.Attribute.TypeId> {
 }

 // Warning: (ae-internal-missing-underscore) The name "TableStaticInitialise" should be prefixed with an underscore because the declaration is marked as @internal